Merkel: German coalition talks tough, Sunday finish uncertain

 SPD negotiator Manuela Schwesig, aware of the need to push through distinctive SPD policies to sell the deal to the party at large, said: “We’ve promised our members that we’ll negotiate until the other side squeals, and we’ll do that.”

-Several negotiating sources said that, if talks went past Sunday, they would resume at SPD headquarters on Monday.
+The parties plan to negotiate until midnight (2300 GMT) at the latest on Sunday and if they do not manage to conclude talks by then, they will resume at the SPD headquarters on Monday, sources said.

-If the parties negotiate late into Sunday night, it could be too late to call together the 91 politicians who need to be there to be informed about a coalition deal before a deal is made public.
+If the parties negotiate late on Sunday night, it could be too late to call together the 91 politicians who need to be there to be informed about a coalition deal before a deal is made public.

-additional reporting by Andreas Rinke; Writing by Michelle Martin; Editing by Kevin Liffey
+additional reporting by Thorsten Severin; Writing by Michelle Martin; Editing by Kevin Liffey and Toby Chopra